digitalfondue/vagrant-vms/README.md

 ###Connect to the MySQL VM

-The VM uses the default port (3306), the `root` user doesn't have a password and creates a DB named `testdb`.
+The VM uses MySQL 5.5 (on port 3306), the `root` user doesn't have a password and creates a DB named `testdb`.

 This is how a JDBC connection string looks like: